 What is Vasostrict?

-Vasostrict is used in emergency settings to raise blood pressure in adults who are in shock.
+Vasostrict is used to raise blood pressure in adults with life-threatening low blood pressure when other treatments have not worked.

 Vasostrict may also be used for purposes not listed in this medication guide.